 If you would like to speak to a member of the SEND team, and your child currently attends Simon Balle all through School, you can book a virtual appointment of up to 15 minutes with a member of the SEND team, please use the following booking link: Booking link

-Research shows that children who make the greatest progress are those whose parents support the work carried out at school by:
+Research shows that children who make the greatest progress, whether those with or without SEND, are those whose parents/carers support the work carried out at school by:

-- Attend all meetings such as parents’ evenings, EHCP reviews and workshops
+• Attending all meetings such as parents’ evenings, workshops, EHCP reviews

 We will achieve the best results for your child if we work together!